Raising of sheep and goats — Strategic Scorecard

 -

-MD05Structural Intermediation & Value-Chain Depth 3View MD05 attribute detailsBimodal Value-Chain Depth.
+MD05Structural Intermediation & Value-Chain Depth 2 solutions 3View MD05 attribute detailsBimodal Value-Chain Depth.
 The industry structure is increasingly bifurcated between localized, informal value chains and highly consolidated industrial processors.
 While centralized abattoirs create specific bottlenecks for regulatory compliance, a significant portion of global output bypasses these nodes, tempering the overall degree of structural dependency.

 - Metric: Approximately 30-40% of small ruminant product flow occurs within short, informal value chains in emerging economies.